florencemezino/i-am-florence/Testing.md

 -
 -

-> Repeat verification of functionality and responsiveness on mobile phone and tablet via Developer Tool
+> For every point mentionned above : Repeat verification of functionality and responsiveness on mobile phone and tablet via Developer Tool,

 #### Projects